-Since L-citrulline is absorbed better than L-arginine, it works better and turns it into the kidneys in a better way.
-Additionally, it elevates the plasma levels in the form of another amino acid, ornitine, which is also involved in the Urea cycle.
+L-citrulline is chosen over another performance ingredients among athletes, L-arginine.
+This is mainly due to L-citrulline's bioavailability.
+L-Arginine, taking directly, cannot be properly converted to nitric oxide within the body.
+Additionally, L-citrulline elevates the plasma levels in the form of another amino acid, ornitine, which is also involved in the Urea cycle.

 The 5 Greatest Benefits Of L-CitrullineThere are numerous benefits of L-citrulline as a supplement.
 And even though it is not as popular in the marketplace as creatine, beta-alanine or fish oil, L-citrulline definitely deserves more attention because of its amazing health and performance benefits.

-A solid proof for that is one study, where men doing resistance training were supplemented with 8 grams of L-citrulline before their chest workouts.
-The effects were miraculous - the number of reps they could do after the supplementation with L-citrulline went over 52%.
-In addition to that, the molecule significantly decreased the muscle soreness after the training.
+One study had men supplementing with 8 grams of L-citrulline before their chest workouts.
+The effects were staggering.
+The number of reps they could do after the supplementation went over 52%.
+In addition to that, anecdotal reports of decreased soreness after training were noted.

-They are basically blood vessels that flow the blood from the heart to all of the tiny capillary everywhere throughout the body, making sure that the body works with all of its functions.
+Arteries are blood vessels that carry blood from the heart to all of the capillaries in the body.
 They are the link to every organ, streaming oxygenated blood directly from the heart.

-4. L-Citrulline Reduces Free Radicals (And Therefore The Damage They Cause)In case you don't know, free radicals are atoms or groups of atoms that can potentially cause damage to the cells in the body.
-While they are amazingly beneficial in many physiological processes necessary for optimal life, an excessive amount of free radicals leads to faster aging and age dependent diseases including:
+4. L-Citrulline Reduces Free Radicals (And Therefore The Damage They Cause)In case you don't know, free radicals are atoms or groups of atoms that can potentially cause cellular damage in the body.
+While they are amazingly beneficial & necessary for overall, an excessive amount of free radicals leads to a host of medical issues:

 - Cardiovascular diseases